fashberg/WThermostatBeca/README.md

 Follow instructions here: <a href="Flashing.md">Flashing.md</a>

 ## Initial configuration
-To setup the device model, network options and other parameters, follow instrcution here:
-Configuration.md
+* The devices becomes an Access Point
+* Connect to WiFi `Thermostat-xxxxxx` with Password `12345678`
+* Open `http://192.168.4.1` or wait for Captive Portal to be opened on Android
+* Configure your WiFi Settings
-After initial setup, the device configuration is available via `http://<device_ip>/`
+* After initial setup, the device configuration is available at `http://<device_ip>/`
+* Configure device model, clock and other settings

+See <a href="Configuration.md">Configuration.md</a> for a detailed explanation of the setup.

 ## Upgrading
 You can Upgrade over the Air from other versions of ThermostatBecaWifi on the Web-GUI.